apache/nuttx/configs/esp32-core/README.txt

       and software.

     - I don't see any way to connect JTAG to the ESP32 Core V2 board.
-There is a USB/Serial converter chip, but that does not look it supports JTAG.
+There is a USB/Serial converter chip, but that does not look like it supports JTAG.

+      It may be necessary to make cable.
+Refer to http://www.esp32.com/viewtopic.php?t=381 "How to debug ESP32 with
+      JTAG / OpenOCD / GDB 1st part connect the hardware."

     - I need to understand how to use the secondary bootloader.
 My understanding is that it will configure hardware, read a partition